A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 ### 2. Add Hackable Object

-**Purpose:** Register buildings (with doors), lights, or drones as hackable devices.
+**Purpose:** Register buildings (with doors) or lights as hackable devices. **Note:** For drones, use the "Add Hackable Vehicle" module instead.

 **How to Use:**
-1. Place module on a building, lamp, or drone
+1. Place module on a building or lamp
 2. Configure parameters in the dialog
 3. Click OK